 An employee must sign a two (2) year commitment with the City prior to receiving approval and payment for tuition assistance, paramedic school, the police academy and other significant educational opportunities.
 The employee will be required to sign an agreement prior to enrollment in the course outlining his/her financial obligation to the City in the event he/she does not successfully complete the training or remain in the employ of the City for two (2) years.
-Failure to remain in the City employ for two (2) years would require a pro-rated deduction from the final payout to the employee.
+Failure to remain in the City employ for two (2) years would require a deduction of tuition fees and expenses paid by the City within that two (2) year timeframe from the final payout to the employee.
 Parking passes for this type of education assistance, placement test fees and related charges shall not be paid by the City.
 This type of tuition assistance may be granted provided that significant benefits to the City can be demonstrated and the City budget and/or other City employees are not adversely impacted.

-If a volunteer member of the Fire Department wishes to attend Fire (4) Protection Technology courses (those specifically related to obtaining a Fire Protection degree) at an accredited institution or a volunteer member of the Emergency Medical Service wishes to attend Paramedic Training, he/she must request approval in writing in advance and receive the written approval of the department manager and the City Manager.
+(4) If a volunteer member of the Fire Department wishes to attend Fire Protection Technology courses (those specifically related to obtaining a Fire Protection degree) at an accredited institution or a volunteer member of the Emergency Medical Service wishes to attend Paramedic Training, he/she must request approval in writing in advance and receive the written approval of the department manager and the City Manager.
 The City will pay for registration, required text books and course materials or lab items that are specifically required for the course, upon submission of invoices or receipts, subject to the volunteer remaining as an active volunteer with the appropriate department for at least two (2) years following each reimbursement.
 The volunteer member will be required to sign an agreement prior to enrollment in the course outlining their financial obligation to the City in the event they do not successfully complete the training or remain an active volunteer.